HariKrishna-9885699666/expense-tracker-vite-react-typescript-redux-bootstrap/README.md

 A simple yet powerful expense tracking application built with React, TypeScript, Redux Toolkit, and Bootstrap CSS.
 This project allows you to:

+## Live Demo

+You can check out the live demo of the application here: [Expense Tracker Demo](https://expense-tracker-vite-react-ts-redux.netlify.app/)

 - **Add expenses:**  Record your daily expenses with descriptions, amounts, categories, and dates.
 - **Edit expenses:** Easily modify existing expense details.
 - **Delete expenses:** Remove unwanted expenses from your records.